 4. Digital Transformation

 Legacy insurance businesses are shy in swiftly adopting the technology.
 There has been a sharp rise in the demand for mobile app development in the insurance sector.
 Some of it has to do with a lack of level headed solution architects that can predict change and integrate it into the system.
-Much good would transpire if only the companies could timely welcome upcoming technologies such as blockchain, AI, and data science.
+Much good would transpire if only the companies could timely welcome upcoming technologies such as blockchain, AI, and data science and cloud-based insurance.
 Which brings us to our next section.

 Technologies Impacting the Insurance Industry